AmuRambod/Rock-Paper-Scisors/plans.md

 - [x] Adding a footer for author github.

 - [ ] Adding a Header.
-Use `font-size: clamp()` for reactive font sizing.

 ## Experiments for feature branch

- - [ ] Adding a modal for displaying the winner and the final score instead of an alert window.
+ - [x] Adding a modal for displaying the winner and the final score instead of an alert window.

  - [x] Add the emoji to the winner status in modal